 The Board of Directors oversees all activities at Hormel Foods and assumes the ultimate responsibility of ensuring that the company’s performance is based on strong ethical practices and is aligned with the Code of Ethical Business Conduct.
-In 2017, the Hormel Foods Board of Directors consisted of 14 members, 12 of whom were independent.
-On the 2017 Board of Directors, there were three women and five persons of color on the 2018 Board of Directors.
+In fiscal 2018, the Hormel Foods Board of Directors consisted of 12 members, 11 of whom were independent.
+There were three women and five persons of color on the 2018 Board of Directors.

 Additional information about our board structure can be found in our Proxy Statement.

 In calendar year 2015, Hormel Foods implemented a Corporate Responsibility (CR) Steering Committee.
 The CR Steering Committee is comprised of company executives, and the group’s role is to provide direction and approval for the company’s environmental, social and governance activities.
 Our CR Council (comprised of cross-functional subject-matter experts) reports to the CR Steering Committee.